scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 Dask graphs are completely separate from the choice of scheduler and users may select the right scheduler for their class of problem or, if no ideal scheduler exists, build one anew.
-The default single-machine scheduler is about three hundred significant lines of code and has been adapated to single-threaded, multi-threaded, multi-processing, and distributed computing variants.
+The default single-machine scheduler is about three hundred significant lines of code and has been adapted to single-threaded, multi-threaded, multi-processing, and distributed computing variants.